tadorfer/protlearn/README.md

 </p>

-This illustration shows the frequency of the top 20% (`top=20`) of dipeptide combinations (`ngram=2`) of sequences found in the `test_seq.txt` file.
+This illustration shows the frequency of the top 20% (`top=20`) of dipeptide combinations (`ngram=2`) of sequences found in `test_seq.txt`.
 The data used for this plot can also be retrieved by passing the argument `get_data=True`.
 In this case, the function should be called as follows:
 `ng = viz_ngram(df, get_data=True)`.

 For more information --> `help(viz_ngram)`